AndyV773/PP5/README.md

 ### What Does Success Look Like?

 It is agreed that a R² score of at least 0.75 for both the training set and the test set defines success.
 In addition, the model must achieve a precision of at least 0.70 to ensure reliable performance in its predictions.
-The dashboard must also display predictions and risk metrics with real-time updates and interactive exploration capabilities, providing users with actionable insights and allowing them to dive deeper into the data
+The dashboard must also display predictions and risk metrics and interactive exploration capabilities, providing users with actionable insights and allowing them to dive deeper into the data

 ### How Will the Client Benefit?